 - a) breeches white or off-white - b) tail coat black, dark blue or other colour within the international HSV colour scale.
-Contrast colouring and piping is permitted.
-Contrast stripes are not permitted - c) hacking tail coat/cutaway tail/mini tails are not permitted - d) long boots black or same colour as coat - e) riders 18 years and over approved safety helmet- dark colour only, top hat black or same colour as coat - f) riders under 18 years approved safety helmet dark colour only - g) stock or tie white or off white or same colour as coat, or pale colour, colour trim is permitted, if coat is navy then stock may be a shade of blue - h) gloves (white preferred, or dark colour) - i) shirts refer to 2.7 for more information
+Contrast - c) colouring and piping is permitted.
+Contrast stripes are not permitted - d) hacking tail coat/cutaway tail/mini tails are not permitted - e) long boots black or same colour as coat - f) riders 18 years and over approved safety helmet dark colour only, top hat black or same colour as coat - g) riders under 18 years approved safety helmet dark colour only. - h) stock or tie white or off white or same colour as coat, or pale colour, colour trim is permitted, if coat is navy then stock may be a shade of blue - i) gloves (white preferred, or dark colour) - i) shirts refer to 2.7 for more information